 While motorcycle accidents are not more common than any other type of auto accident, the severity of injuries suffered is disproportionately higher.
 A motorcyclist is 35 times more likely to die in an accident than someone driving a passenger vehicle.
 This is in part due to the limited protection provided for motorcyclists.
-Understanding the causes of motorcycle accidents is a valuable tool for motorcyclists and others occupying the road in the crusade to reduce the number of needless motorcycle related fatalities.
+Understanding the causes of motorcycle accidents is a valuable tool for motorcyclists and others occupying the road in the crusade to reduce the number of needless motorcycle-related fatalities.
 If you have been injured, the Chicago motorcycle accident attorneys of Rosenfeld Injury Lawyers may be able to help you recover the compensation you require to move forward with your physical and emotional recovery.

 The Most Common Causes of Motorcycle Accidents

-- Head-on collisions— over half of all motorcycle fatalities are the result of head on collisions.
+- Head-on collisions— over half of all motorcycle fatalities are the result of head-on collisions.
 The force of impact is likely to throw the motorcyclist from his or her bike and into another object or the vehicle that has collided with it.
 Even if the victim survives, the chances of serious and debilitating injuries are high.

-- Collisions with fixed objects— motorcycles are much more difficult to control than other vehicles due to the need to balance and shift the bike’s center of gravity in order to perform maneuvers.
+- Collisions with fixed objects— motorcycles are much more difficult to control than other vehicles due to the need to balance and shift the bike’s center of gravity to perform maneuvers.
 Should a rider lose control, he or she may collide with barricades, road fixtures, signs, railings or buildings.

-- Tailgating— motorcycles are rarely provided the space or respect on the road that they deserve and it is much more difficult for motorists to react in time when a motorcyclist needs to come to a quick stop.
-Motorcyclists tailgating other vehicles are equally at risk of being involved in an accident and are putting their lives at risk simply to arrive at their destination a few minutes earlier.
+- Tailgating— motorcycles are rarely provided the space or respect on the road that they deserve, and it is much more difficult for motorists to react in time when a motorcyclist needs to come to a quick stop.
+Motorcyclists tailgating other vehicles are equally at risk of being involved in an accident and are putting their lives at risk merely to arrive at their destination a few minutes earlier.

 - Drugs and alcohol— a staggering 50% of accidents involving only a motorcyclist are linked to alcohol and drug use.
 In addition to reducing reaction time, the influence of alcohol can impact the ability of motorcyclists to maintain balance and operate their bikes.